greenerservices/greenerservices.github.io/app/principles/actions/3a-measure-the-impact-of-the-service.md

 KPIs can also focus on targets other than carbon, such as water usage, electricity

 #### Environmental benefit:
-Placeholder.
+Appropriate KPIs allow us to measure what is important for a given service.

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Placeholder"
+  html: "Coming soon!"
 }) }}

 * * *

 ###  (iv) Publish and share service measurement methods
+Publish and share your service's approach to measurement.

+#### Environmental benefit:
 Sharing how progress against environmental goals is measured encourages and transparency.
 It also allows us to learn from one another's efforts.

-#### Environmental benefit:
-Placeholder.

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Placeholder"
+  html: "Coming soon!"
 }) }}